 An Armature in Blender can be thought of as similar to the armature of a real skeleton, and just like a real skeleton an Armature can consist of many bones.
 These bones can be moved around and anything that they are attached to or associated with will move and deform in a similar way.

 An “armature” is a type of object used for rigging.
 A rig is the controls and strings that move a marionette (puppet).
-Armature object borrows many ideas from real life skeletons.
+Armature object borrows many ideas from real-world skeletons.

 Your First Armature¶

 In order to see what we are talking about, let us try to add the default armature in Blender.

 (Note that armature editing details are explained in the armatures editing section).

 - Make sure the cursor is in the world origin with Shift-C.

 - Press Numpad1 to see the world in Front view.

 - Add a Single Bone ( ).